-Sheshan (佘山) is located in Songjiang district, west of Shanghai.
-It consists of two forested hills, the East Sheshan and the West Sheshan.
-They are parts of the Sheshan National Forest Park, which includes, for example, the East Sheshan, the West Sheshan, the Tianmashan (天马山), and the Xiaokunshan (小昆山).
+Sheshan (佘山) is located in the Songjiang district, west of Shanghai.
+It consists of two forested hills, the East and West Sheshan Park that belong to the Sheshan National Forest Park, which includes, for example, the East Sheshan, the West Sheshan, the Tianmashan (天马山), and the Xiaokunshan (小昆山).

-Sheshan is the only mountain range in Shanghai.
+Sheshan is the only mountain-range in Shanghai.
 The bamboo forest walkway, the hiking trails, thousands of plant species, bird watching, and picnic places make the place a perfect day trip destination.
-It has not only the natural sites but also the cultural sites, such as the observatory and the giant Basilica at the peak of the west Sheshan.
-The place is in general known by the locals.
-But if you book a private landscape tour to explore the west suburb area of Shanghai, this site is also on its agenda.
+The most famous sites in the area are the Observatory and the giant Basilica.
+The area is well-known among the locals.
+But you could book a private landscape tour to explore the Sheshan Natural Park and the west suburb area of Shanghai.

-All sites are easily reachable.
-There are many places where people can stop for a rest.
-The park is maintained regularly.
-So it might be the case that not all sites are open on the same day.
+All sites are easily reachable, but not all places are open on the same day.
 Nevertheless, there are enough scenic places to satisfy your outdoor enthusiasm.

-It is suggested to start from the South Gate and exit at the West Gate.
-In that way, it is easier to continue to trail to the West Sheshan without any detour.
-I walked through the following sites:
+The best way is to start from the South Gate and exit at the West Gate.
+In that way, it is easier to continue the trail to West Sheshan Park without any detour.
+My walking route is:

 - South Gate